-Men tend to claim more resources than women in negotiation, research shows.
+Men tend to claim more resources than women in negotiation.
 Why?
-Gender discrimination and men’s greater propensity to negotiate are two explanations backed up by recent research.
-In a new study, University of North Carolina professor Jason R. Pierce and Northwestern University professor Leigh Thompson identified another reason: men are more willing than women to behave unethically in negotiation.
+Gender discrimination and men’s greater propensity to negotiate are two explanations backed up by research.
+In a study, University of North Carolina professor Jason R. Pierce and Northwestern University professor Leigh Thompson identified another reason: men are more willing than women to resort to deceptive tactics in negotiation.

-In their first experiment, the researchers asked 172 Chilean undergraduate students questions designed to assess their competitiveness, their level of empathy, and their attitudes toward using unethical negotiating tactics.
+In their first experiment, the researchers asked 172 Chilean undergraduate students questions designed to assess their competitiveness, their level of empathy, and their attitudes toward using unethical and deceptive tactics in negotiation.
 The men surveyed were more likely to condone unethical tactics, a result explained by their greater competitiveness; the men and women surveyed were similarly empathic.

 In a second experiment, 129 students at a U.S. university were asked to imagine themselves in a negotiation scenario where they had an opportunity to lie to earn more money without the fear of being caught.
 About 50% of male participants said they would lie in such a situation, as compared to only about 29% of female participants.